This piece was most recently updated December 2022.

 At Purple Kale Kitchenworks, classes are strategy-based, created to reflect their core values of efficiency, sustainability, resourcefulness, economy and good taste.
 Ronna Welsh, who opened the Sunset Park studio in 2010, was a chef who never cooked at home until she started a family, at which point she started cooking delicious food for her children—but still wasn’t feeding herself well.
 PKK’s trademark class “Everyday Improvisation” aims to help people make “interesting, varied, economical, healthy, impulsive, delicious and expedient meals at home.”

-Expect classes like: The Brainery tends to offer single-dish and -technique sessions including anything from “Intro to Sushi Making” (a popular session) and special one-offs like “Advanced Open Fire Cooking: Fine Dining on the Flames.”
+Expect classes like: The Brainery tends to offer single-dish and -technique sessions, including anything from “Knife Skills: Slicing Through the Basics” and special one-offs like “Let’s Make Cream Puffs.”

 Average price: Varies but usually not more than $80